 Pretentiousness

-If you’re not pretending to be what you are not, are you pretentious?
+If you’re not pretending to be what you are not, are you still pretentious?

-A hotel is, I gather, what they called their big, fancy Baroque townhouses, and the oldest ones in particular tend to have just a wall facing the street, with a big, carved wooden door, or double doors that open to a courtyard, or some private little world.
-Many seem to be former homes of people of local renown, who contributed to the fame and well-being of Bourgogne.
+An hôtel is, I gather, what they called their big, fancy Baroque townhouses, and the oldest ones in particular tend to have just a wall facing the street, with a big, carved wooden door, or double doors that open to a courtyard, or some private little world.
+Many seem to be fabulous former homes of people of local renown, who contributed to the fame and well-being of Bourgogne.
 This inheritance is part of what the French call their patrimoine.

 And in the Palace is the aforementioned Musée des Beaux Arts, where I could see some more obscure medieval art.
 This is usually different in less famous museums because you often get to see how truly weird they were in those times.
 I think, after about the year 1000, the Church had begun to consolidate its power to coin gold and usher in the age of finance we are enjoying now.
 And the term ‘mass formation’ which has been tossed about pretentiously by British thinkers in particular, had taken hold as society was terrorized into conforming to a new order.
 What is going on there, anyway?